pakjiddat/Pakjiddat-Website/src/pages/articles/2021-07-11---Economics-in-daily-life/index.md

 ### Economics in your daily life

 #### Question
-According to Wikipedia: "[Trade](https://en.wikipedia.org/wiki/Trade) involves the transfer of goods or services from one person or entity to another, often in exchange for money."
+According to Wikipedia: [Trade](https://en.wikipedia.org/wiki/Trade) involves the transfer of goods or services from one person or entity to another, often in exchange for money.

 Give at least 2 examples of trade that you observe in your daily life.
 Try to be very specific describing the examples, and also describe how the economic principle applies to your examples.